 There’s a lot of great flight finding apps on this list and to confuse you further, Hipmunk is also a great app.
 Like all of the above, it’s an app that makes it very easy to find cheap flights.
 Just like Kayak and Skyscanner it also presents deals on hotels and car hires.

 The app has a good sorting mechanism to minimize layovers and price.
 You can even sort by flights that have Wi-Fi if you’re into the sort of thing.
 The app lets you find new places based on your style and chosen dates.
-You can choose to receive alerts for flights to your favorite cities.
+You can receive alerts for flights to your favorite cities.
 There are a plethora of options that make this app on the top the heap(Munk, ba da bing!).

 6 – MOMONDO